 But it’s down the side streets, along the alleyways and in grungier parts of town that you’ll find the real soul of this city’s incredible food scene, with humble hole-in-the-wall eateries that have become culinary staples.

-Notable for their cramped seating and no-nonsense service, there are dozens of tiny eateries serving brilliant, memorable food in San Francisco.
+Notable for their cramped seating and no-nonsense service, there are dozens of tiny eateries serving brilliant, memorable food in the City by the Bay.